remix-run/remix-website/data/posts/future-flags.md

 We've seen approaches that work well, and some that don't.
 However there seems to be a concept consistent across the success stories which is providing a path for application developers to upgrade their applications **iteratively**.
 At scale, the inability to iteratively upgrade portions of an application becomes problematic.
 You end up with a long lived `version-N-upgrade` branch that some engineer ends up thanklessly rebasing onto the latest `main` branch on a regular basis, and probably pulling their hair out bit-by-bit in the process.

-These long-lived feature branches also tend to be very slow to move along since our stakeholders don't _want_ to stop feature development for a few weeks so we can upgrade our stacks (which are invisible to the customer).
-They want to keep shipping new features in parallel, so not only are teams only allocating a portion of their capacity to the upgrade, their also dealing with the inherent context switching between the old and new worlds, which causes the upgrade to move even slower.
+These long-lived feature branches also tend to be very slow to move along.
+Our stakeholders don't _want_ to stop feature development for a few weeks so we can upgrade our stacks (which are invisible to the customer) - they want to keep shipping new features in parallel.
+So not only are teams only allocating a portion of their capacity to the upgrade, they're also dealing with the inherent context switching between the old and new worlds.
+This causes the upgrade to move even slower.

 ## Feature Branches